As product development incorporates more feedback, development toolkit productboard raises $8M

-Since its debut on the TechCrunch Disrupt stage in September 2016, demand for a service like productboard, which gives companies a wholistic view of product development and encourages input from across an organization, has only gotten more acute, according to company chief executive Hubert Palan.
+Since its debut on the TechCrunch Disrupt stage in September 2016, demand for a service like productboard, which gives companies a holistic view of product development and encourages input from across an organization, has only gotten more acute, according to company chief executive Hubert Palan.

-Now, with an $8 million commitment from Kleiner Perkins Caufield & Byers with participation from Index Ventures, Credo Ventures, Reflex Capital and Rockaway Capital, alongside a host of angel investors, the company is looking to expand its sales and marketing and product development efforts to bring the benefits of its toolkit to more companies.
+Now, with an $8 million commitment from Kleiner Perkins Caufield & Byers, with participation from Index Ventures, Credo Ventures, Reflex Capital and Rockaway Capital, alongside a host of angel investors, the company is looking to expand its sales and marketing and product development efforts to bring the benefits of its toolkit to more companies.

-In the two years since TechCrunch last saw productboard, the company’s user base has grown significantly, from 100 customers in 2016 to over 1,200 companies today spanning a broad range of industries.
+In the two years since TechCrunch last saw productboard, the company’s user base has grown significantly, from 100 customers in 2016 to more than 1,200 companies today, spanning a broad range of industries.

-For Palan, the company’s growing user base (which now includes medical device companies, academic publishers, and news organizations in addition to traditional digital product developers) is proof of a new demand in the market for more inputs around product design and development.
+For Palan, the company’s growing user base (which now includes medical device companies, academic publishers and news organizations in addition to traditional digital product developers) is proof of a new demand in the market for more inputs around product design and development.

 “Every company is now a digital company,” Palan said.
 “So every company needs to worry about digital product design.”